TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   ‘Once Upon a Time in Hollywood’ Named Best Picture at the Critics’ Choice Awards Read More
-    *   2020 Oscar Nominations: ‘Joker’ Leads With 11!
-Read More
+    *   The Week in Movie News: ‘Bad Boys 4’ and ’National Treasure 3’ in the Works, Taika Waititi for 'Star Wars' and More Read More
-    *   The Week in Movie Trailers: ‘The New Mutants,’ ‘Birds of Prey,’ ‘First Cow’ and More Read More
+    *   The Week in Movie Trailers: Marvel’s ‘Black Widow,’ ‘Morbius,’ ‘The Lovebirds’ and More Read More

     Explore Content
     *   Movie Reviews